 Known Uses.
-Da Silva et. al [Da Silva et al. 2005] reports the adoption of XP in a brazilian startup.
+Da Silva et al. [2005] reports the adoption of XP in a brazilian startup.
 The author concludes that "XP helped [them] adapt quickly to the constant changes in the economic reality of a developing country".
-Ambler [Ambler 2002] uses the agile mindset to propose a new way to model an architecture based on his work in two startups.
+Ambler [2002] uses the agile mindset to propose a new way to model an architecture based on his work in two startups.
 The first author is a software developer in a brazilian software startup and his team implement several agile practices like, for instance, fixed length sprints and collective code ownership.
-As a result, the team has a good responsiveness to change besides being small and a very low software downtime.
+As a result, the team has a good responsiveness to change and a very low software downtime besides being small.